-Welcome to the new official website of Abigail Hopkins, singer-songwriter, actress and acting coach.
+Welcome to the official website of Abigail Hopkins, singer-songwriter, actress and acting coach.

 Latest update and album "blog":